mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 This is a very nice person.
 Because the National Teacher wants to build a seamless monument, the Emperor asks, “What is a seamless monument?
 Would you tell me what kind of seamless monument you would want to have?”

-#### 22:43

 > The National Teacher was silent for a long time; then he asked, “Do you understand?”
+>
 > The Emperor said, “I don’t understand.”

 This “I don’t understand” has two meanings.
 [Bodhidharma](glossary#bodhidharma) said this also, when he was asked by Emperor Wu, “Who are you, in front of me?”
 He said, “I don’t know.”

 This is also “I don’t know.”
-But Bodhidharma knows pretty well; he knows very clearly who he is: becoming one.
-At that time there is nothing to dichotomize, or contaminate.

-#### 23:55

-For instance, when you really do something with your wholeheartedness, cleaning the room, and *[unintelligible]* – at that time you don’t know who you are, or you don’t know how fast time is going.
+But he knows pretty well; he knows very clearly who he is.
+Becoming one: at that time there is nothing to dichotomize, or contaminate.
+For instance, when you really do something with wholeheartedness – cleaning the room, and *[unintelligible]* – at that time you don’t know who you are, or you don’t know how fast time is going.
 You don’t care about the time; you’re really one.
-At that time people ask you, “What time is it?”
-You say, “I don’t know.”
+At that time if people ask you, “What time is it,” you say, “I don’t know.”
 But it’s really late, you know?

 Japanese people like very much playing Go.
 Go is very wonderful to play, but if you start to do this, you completely forget time and space, you’re really devoted to it.
 So even at midnight, you can stay late, just playing Go all night.
-You don’t feel tired, you don’t feel what time it is, you don’t want anything except to play Go.
+You don’t feel tired, you don’t know what time it is, you don’t want anything except to play Go.
 So even though someone asks you what time it is, you don’t know.
-Time is already with you, so you know the time pretty well; but when you become really one with time, you don’t know time.
-Do you understand?
+Time is already with you, so you know the time pretty well, but when you become really one with time, you don’t know time.

-When you’re riding an airplane, when you become one with the speed of the plane, you don’t know how fast the airplane goes.
-All you have to do is just be there.
+When you’re riding an airplane, when you become one with the speed of the plane, you don’t know how fast the airplane goes; all you have to do is just be there.
 And then if you are asked by people how fast the plane is going, you don’t know.
 But it’s really fast.
 This is also one meaning of “I don’t know.”
 You know pretty well, but if you are free from “you know,” you don’t know.

-#### 26:32

-So this is all one meaning.
+So this is all one meaning [of “I don’t know”].
 If you know pretty well who you are, you cannot say anything, don’t you think so?
-While you say “I am an enlightened person,” still you create lots of space between you and [enlightenment](glossary#enlightenment).
+While you say, “I am an enlightened person,” still you create lots of space between you and [enlightenment](glossary#enlightenment).
 If you’re a really great enlightened person, then there’s only one, there is no space to look at it objectively.
 So you don’t know.

 It’s just like shaking a bottle filled with water.
-It’s completely one; at that time, you cannot make noise.
-But if you take a bottle with a little water and shake it, you know you really make noise.
-That is like, “You know pretty well how great I am.”
-But if you shake the bottle completely filled with water, you don’t know how much there is.

-So, no sound; that is really oneness.
+[If] it’s completely one, at that time, you cannot make noise.
+But if you take a bottle with [just] a little water and shake it, you know, you really make noise.
+That is [like] you know pretty well how great [you are].
+But if you shake the bottle completely filled with water, you don’t know how much it is.
+No sound: that is really oneness.
 That is very quiet.
-But it is really dynamic, and also total manifestation of *[unintelligible]* or majesty, and [improbability].
-Just this.
+But it is really dynamic, and also total manifestation of dignity or majesty, and imperturbability; just this.
 But, nothing to say.

 So that is the “I don’t know” that Bodhidharma said.

-#### 28:34

-Or, the other “I don’t know” means completely “I don’t know,” because I have no idea.
-People ask me what Buddhism is, what [zazen](glossary#zazen) is, and I say, “I don’t know.”
+Or, the other “I don’t know” means *completely* “I don’t know,” because you have *no* idea.
+People ask you what Buddhism is, what zazen is, and you say, “I don’t know.”
 That is really “I don’t know,” don’t you think so? *[He laughs.]*

-If you say “I don’t know,” you cannot have any spirit to teach or to tell you, don’t you think so?
-But if you really know what zazen is, even though you say “I don’t know,” *that* “I don’t know” has a really great spirit to teach somebody.
-So, still people feel that point.
+If you say “I don’t know,” you cannot get any spirit to tell you or to teach, don’t you think so?
+But if you really know what zazen is, even though you can’t say – even though you say “I don’t know,” *that* “I don’t know” has a really great spirit to teach somebody.
+So still people feel that point.

-The “I don’t know” of Emperor Wu – I don’t know which of the two it was. *[He laughs.]* Whether he really didn’t know, or he knows pretty well and is free from he knows, and then he says he doesn’t know – I don’t know.
+The “I don’t know” of Emperor Wu – I don’t know which of the two it was. *[He laughs.]* Whether he really didn’t know, or whether he knows pretty well and is *free from* he knows, and then he says he doesn’t know – I don’t know.
 No one knows.
-Okay? *[Some laughter.]* But anyway, from this story, Emperor Wu was not the common people, he was a “Great Zen Buddhist”.
+Okay? *[Some laughter.]* That’s up to you.
+But anyway, from this story, Emperor Wu was not the common people, he was a great Zen Buddhist.

 #### 30:32

 Finally, the National Teacher was silent for a long time, then he said, “Do you understand?”

-In [Shobogenzo “Four Horses” (Japanese: Shime)](topics#four-horses), [Dogen Zenji](glossary#dogen) says ... from a [Saṃyukta Āgama](glossary#saṃyukta-āgama) sutra,
+In [Shobogenzo “Four Horses” (Japanese: Shime)](topics#four-horses), [Dogen Zenji](glossary#dogen) says ... from a [Saṃyukta Āgama](glossary#saṃyukta-āgama) sutra:

-> The [Buddha](glossary#buddha) said to the assembled monks:
+> The Buddha said to the assembled monks, “There are four kinds of horses.
+The first kind immediately follows its rider's will when, in surprise and fear, it sees the shadow of a whip.
+The second does likewise when the whip strikes its hair.
+The third, however, does not obey its master until after the whip has struck its flesh.
+The fourth, finally, does not do so until the whip has reached its very bones.”
 >
-> There are four kinds of horses.
->
-> The first kind immediately follows the rider’s will, when in surprise and fear, it sees the shadow of the whip.
->
-> The second does likewise when the whip flies in the air.
->
-> The third, however, doesn’t obey his master until after the whip has struck his flesh.
->
-> The fourth, finally, doesn’t do so until the whip has reached his very bones.
->
-> (Source unknown)
+> (From *Zen Master Dogen: An Introduction with Selected Writings*, by Yuho Yokoi with Daizen Victoria)

 Four kinds of horses. *[He chuckles.]* I don’t know which of the horses *you* belong to, but anyway, most people are just like this.

-#### 33:05

 From this, maybe you understand that the horse which really runs the moment when he sees the shadow of the whip, that is the best horse, in comparison with another horse who doesn’t run until the whip reaches the bone.
 That is a very common understanding.
 But that is discrimination.
 If you understand human life just in common sense like this, you never understand how to live in peace and harmony in the human life.

-In Buddhism, if the whip touches a hair, strictly speaking you cannot just touch the hair, ignoring the skin, muscle and bones.
+In Buddhism, if the whip touches the hair, strictly speaking you cannot just touch the hair, ignoring the skin, muscle and bones.
 Touching a hair means exactly touching the skin, muscle and bones.
-Without touching the bones, without the muscles and skin, how can you know the whip touches the hair?
+Without the bones, without the muscles and skin, how can you know the whip touches the hair?
+So to touch the hair means completely to touch the whole body.

-So to touch a hair means completely to touch the whole body.
-In other words, broadly speaking, in Buddhism, when you do gassho, this gassho touches you and others and all sentient beings.
+In other words, broadly speaking: in Buddhism, when you do gassho, this gassho touches you and others and all sentient beings.
 This is exactly the truth; but you don’t know, you don’t believe this.

-That’s why [Buddha](glossary#buddha) and Dogen Zenji explain the four kinds of horses.
+That’s why Buddha and Dogen Zenji explain the four kinds of horses.
 Which of the four are best?
 Do you think the horse who runs the moment he sees the shadow of the whip, that is the best?
 No, I don’t think so.

-So, the four kinds of horses are exactly living in the realm of no discrimination, because touching the hair is exactly touching the skin, muscle and bones, whole body.
+The four kinds of horses are exactly living in the realm of no discrimination, because touching the hair is exactly touching the skin, muscle and bones, whole body.
 And then, at that time, you can run.

-#### 36:08

-For instance, playing piano, I tell you always, you cannot play the piano with just two hands.
-You have to play the piano with two hands, two feet, two eyes, nose, whole body, composers, and also your past life, and the composer’s life, the composer’s feelings, the composer’s heart; all the organs, heart and feelings.
+For instance, playing piano.
+I always tell you, you cannot play the piano with just two hands: you have to play the piano with two hands, two feet, two eyes, nose, whole body, composers, and also your past life, and the composer’s life, the composer’s feelings, the composer’s heart; [all the organs], heart, and feelings.
 And then you can really play.

 So what do you mean, touch the piano?
-Touching the piano is not touching the keys, not touching the [tuner].
+Touching the piano is not touching the keys [...]
 To touch the piano is to touch all sentient beings!
-And then at that time, this is called to touch the keys.
+And then at that time, this is called *to touch the keys*.
 That is the [five skandhas].
 So your presence is not only your presence but simultaneously the presence of the whole world: trees, birds, and this Zen Center.
 At that time, you can really take entire responsibility for you life, with gratitude.
 That is great.

-So, when you do [zazen](glossary#zazen), that’s why zazen is [not just] for deepening your own life.
+So, when you do zazen, that’s why zazen is [not just] for deepening your own life.
 That’s why Dogen says to do zazen for all sentient beings.
 That is great compassion; because to touch you is to touch all sentient beings.

 #### 38:10

 If so, it’s not necessary for the rider who controls the horse to understand the four kinds of horses.
 Just let go of any kind of horses, without controlling, without getting the whip.

 Of course, you need a whip.
 Remember this.
 We need a whip because, when the [cat](glossary#cat) was born, still as a cat...
-Because [Buddha](glossary#buddha) says, even a cat and dog are Buddha.
+Because Buddha says, even a cat and dog are Buddha.
 If dogs and cats are Buddha, the cat was one with his skin, his muscles, and other cats.
 The Zen master says that is [karmic] consciousness, but whatever you say, it doesn’t hit the mark. *(Transcriber’s Note: This paragraph is particularly hard to make out.
 At the moment, I don’t know what it means.)*

 Anyway, you have to understand [yourself] as a human being  – but that human being is really stretched into the past, into the future.
 You have to understand human life for the long, long range.